LogicAtom/logicatom.github.io/README.md

 CSS3 = CSS3 was used throught the project and its origins again are vague as HTML5..
 It might be apple, ibm, toshiba, lenovo, sony, microsoft, linux, arduino, python, hp...no one knows.
 I am using CSS3 for this project as it provides functionality that I desire such as font size and types, as well as the ability to call upon libraries and other functions to accomplish almost everything including animations..thus replacing Adobe/Macromedia Flash as of December 2020.

-    Yes I have done the proper research to figure that out, that Flash will end in 2020.
-Due to security issues.
-But in my opinion, Adobe wil unveil a new version of Flash with SSL security as soon as the old one retires.
-This use of simple CSS and HTML is pathetic in comparision to the potential of Flash.
-I feel like a kindergarten child in a college class when Flash is active.
-Now knowing that Flash is retiring, I feel like a computer programmer expert inside of a kindergarten website land...aka...the real world.  it doesnt seem fair.  and it won't be like this for very long. don't be upset with me because i'm a forecaster.

     HTML5, CSS3, Bootstrap, Python3, iframes, responsive coding, form requirements.

     ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

     The way this website has progressed is from the initial thought for it..i mean everyone needs a portfolio site.
-So i'm on the bandwagon now.
-I will enjoy staying on focus to simplicity but also be unique.
-I understand that Macromedia/Adobe Flash will end this year at Decemeber 2020, and its a real shame because Flash is amazing and nothing comes close..I think its end is due to jelousy of other companies.
-After 2020, into 2021, Adobe will release a new ssl secure version of Flash that everyone has waiting on.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++